 ‘I’m dying, I need help’: Inside the battle to turn around England’s drugs death capital

 Blackpool has topped the country’s drug fatality rates for more than a decade.
-Now a dozen recovering addicts are being deployed, Colin Drury reports, as part of a pilot programme to tackle a crisis some fear has grown out of control
+Now a dozen recovering addicts are part of a pilot programme to tackle a crisis that’s out of control, writes Colin Drury

 Fifteen minutes after Steven Brown leaves his office in Blackpool, he is approached by one of the town’s estimated 2,400 heroin users.
 It is barely 11am.
 There is no small talk.